-The Covid-19 pandemic has been going on for about 2 years, and unfortunately it’s far from being over.
-As official information is often non-existent, sometimes misleading, and always difficult to find, we propose this guide which seeks to centralize information, synthesize the situation and how to protect ourselves collectively.
+The Covid-19 pandemic has been going on for more than 2 years, and we it’s still far from being over.
+As official information is often non-existent, sometimes misleading or outright false, and always difficult to find, we propose this guide which seeks to centralize information, synthesize the situation and explain how to protect ourselves collectively.

 We have done our best to collect and synthesise the information, but please remember that we are not health professionals.
 This guide is not a substitute for consulting health services.

 If you see any errors in this guide, please let us know at